vuejs/docs/src/guide/scaling-up/testing.md

 :::

-Then create a file ending in `*.test.js` in your project.
-You can place all test files in a test directory in project root, or in test directories next to your source files.
+Then, create a file ending in `*.test.js` in your project.
+You can place all test files in a test directory in the project root or in test directories next to your source files.
 Vitest will automatically search for them using the naming convention.

 ```js
 // MyComponent.test.js